It was a breezy Autumn afternoon and the school’s Headmaster stood watching as the kids raced around the windy school yard.

 School ties flung over shoulders in the breeze, the children ran up to the edges of the chain link fence which separated the yard from the busy road.
 Sometimes they would lean against the fence, rattle it, poke it or throw balls against it.
 It was almost as though they wanted to break free.

-And so the story goes (and I’m sure it’s an urban legend) that one day, the headmaster decided to remove the fence.
+And so the story goes (and I’m sure it’s an urban legend) that one day, feeling sorry for the children, the headmaster decided to remove the fence.

 Suddenly, the kids were free.
 No more boundaries.
 No more restrictions.
 They could decide for themselves how to live their own lives.